toppk/pysandra/README.md

 ## NOTICE

-This project has just started.
-In order to get the SDLC complete, this project is published on github and pypi, but I don't recommend anyone use it just yet.
+This project has recently started.
+I don't recommend anyone use it just yet.

 However, it is for anyone who wants